-This are not available for eating due to scarcity, unless you breed some yourself, but their eggs are available locally.
+Unavailable for eating due to scarcity, unless you breed some yourself.
+Eggs are seasonally available locally on the isles.

 Another breed entirely thanks to the Isbisters at Burland Croft.
 Thanks to them the true breeding Shetland Duck is still in existence.
 These ducks are very rare and all originate from only the Shetland Isles.
 They have been breeding Shetland Ducks for over 20 years at Burland Croft on the island of Trondra and have distributed them throughout Britain so there thankfully now are a few pockets where smallholders are maintaining the pure breed.